joncahn/epicc-documentation/docs/source/usage.rst

 The size of the scaled regions ``middle`` (-m in deeptools), the size of the surrounding regions ``before`` (-b in deeptools) and ``after`` (-a in deeptools) and the binsize ``binsize`` (-bs in deeptools) can be edited in the config file in ``heatmaps`` for each <matrix_params>.

+By default, a single track will be used for each sample where all the replicates are merged.
+If you want to plot all individual replicates, change the ``plot_allreps`` to ``true`` in the config file.

 **This option is particularly useful if after a first analysis you want to further investigate the profiles of some samples over regions identified in the analysis, such as peaks of a specific transcription factors, small RNA clusters, differentially expressed genes or DMRs.
 To do so, simply use these regions of interests as target files.**

 See :ref:`Example output <fig-heatmap-deeptools>`.